kazabooboo/gizra.com/_posts/2014-05-22-how-to-have-lunch-without-speaking-drupal.md

 But wait!
 Why on earth would you want to change yourself?!
 I have known my self for almost 34 years now, I am too stubborn for that.
 There’s a "The The" song that kinda became my motto ever since I was a teenager - "If you can't change the world, change yourself.
 And if you can't change yourself then... change the world"
-Since a developer I will most probably not be in this lifetime, I decided to roll up my sleeves and therefore We’re moving to Plan B!
+Since I will probably never be a developer, I decided to roll up my sleeves and therefore We’re moving to Plan B!

 ### How to teach your Drupal geeks to do human stuff, and not just talk about stuff no body cares.
 101.